tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 ### Launch
 The program can be launched from the executable found in the root directory you have saved it in.
 Double-click the .exe file to run it.
 You may have to right-click and select "Run as Administrator" to run it.
 Alternatively, it can be ran from visual studio.

-**The application must be ran in DevMode with the environment variable set; instructions can be found [here](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Documentation/Development.md)**
+**The application must be ran in DevMode with the environment variable set; instructions can be found [here](https://github.com/welawrence543/AWS-Visual-Configuration-App/blob/master/Documentation/Development.md).**

 ### MSI
-The MSI can also be downloaded [here]()
+The MSI can also be downloaded [here]().

-When you launch Cloud Sketch from Visual Studio or the MSI, on the first Login window, simply click "Login."
+### When you launch Cloud Sketch from Visual Studio or the MSI, on the first Login window, simply click "Login."

 ## Features